zdravkov/kendo-docs/api/web/grid.md

 ### tbody `jQuery`

-The jQuery object which reprents the table body.
+The jQuery object which represents the table body.
 Contains all grid table rows.

 #### Example - get the first table row